stancs/medical-appt-scheduling-system/README.md

 The reasons why I prefer preloading are:

 - Less side effects when you preload the environment variables rather than loading them inside the application
-- Simliar to the preloading situation inside a cloud infrastructure
+- Simliar to the preloading situation inside cloud infrastructures such as AWS EC2 or Heroku

 ## Run